Alabaster man faces felony drug charges

 By NEAL WAGNER / Managing Editor

-The Shelby County Drug Enforcement Task Force arrested Antoinne Marese Bivins, who lists an address on Fourth Place Southeast in Alabaster, on Sept.
-10 and charged him with two felony counts of unlawful distribution of a controlled substance.
+The Shelby County Drug Enforcement Task Force arrested Eriberto Cuevas Gonzalez, who lists an address Kent Dairy Road in Alabaster, on Aug.
+19 and charged him with two felony counts of unlawful distribution of a controlled substance and misdemeanor charges of second-degree possession of marijuana and possession of drug paraphernalia.